-- Our staff undertakes our own evaluations in our own facilities at two universities. - We have both piezo and thermal printhead technologies available to compare and contrast. - 3.
+- 1. Our staff undertakes our own evaluations in our own facilities at two universities. - 2.
+We have both piezo and thermal printhead technologies available to compare and contrast. - 3.
 We have 18 inkjet printers, from leading competing companies, plus about 9 RIPs.
 So we can speak from personal first-hand actual experience. - 4.
 FLAAR added truth-in-advertising standards for evaluating wide format printers.
 FLAAR is about the only evaluator of wide format inkjet printers who compares the ad claims with the actual real-life output. - 5.
 We have set up fresh truthful standards of excellence for testing inkjet media-ink-color management solutions. - 6.
 This last summer we established standards for evaluating RIP software.
 The result is accurate, reliable, trusted recommendations. - 7.
-We analyze inkjet hardware and software, inks, media, and color management solutions at the leading trade shows in Germany, England and the USA such as DRUPA, CeBIT, Photokina,

-Comdex, PMA, PhotoPlus Expo, ISA, SGIA, Seybold San Francisco, FESPA, IPEX, and others.
-But we rely on our own experiences or our site-visit Case Studies for reliable facts about a printer's true performance in real life situations.
+We analyze inkjet hardware and software, inks, media, and color management solutions at the leading trade shows in Germany, England and the USA such as DRUPA, CeBIT, Photokina, Comdex, PMA, PhotoPlus Expo, ISA, SGIA, Seybold San Francisco, IPEX, and others.
+But we rely on our own experiences or our site-visit Cast Studies for reliable facts about a printer's true performance in real life situations.

-- 8. We have received thirty-one thousand e-mails from end users.
+- 8. We have received twenty-one thousand e-mails from end users.
 Some of these end-user reports discuss every detail of what their equipment does well, as well as where the few glitches are.
 This means we have end-user reports from other photographers as well as from architects, quick print shops, sign shops, pre-press, in-house corporate reprographic facilities, and fine art studios. - 9.
 We do dedicated surveys of end-users to learn what features they like, and dislike, about specific items of hardware, software, cameras, etc. - 10.
 We have correspondents in Europe and Asia to obtain information for us worldwide.
 We attend leading industry conferences and interview all sides of the spectrum to learn about which printers actually work best.
 It is impressive how much research by FLAAR staff goes into learning about the insides of the printheads, inks, media, and RIP software. - 11.
-Dr Nicholas Hellmuth is beta tester for BetterLight tri-linear large format photography backs (48-megapixels), we are testing several 22-megapixel medium format backs, and also have in-house the remarkable Cruse digital photography system, an 80-megapixel, \$97,000 reprographic camera system from Germany.
+Dr Nicholas Hellmuth is beta tester for BetterLight tri-linear large format photography backs and also for Cruse digital photography systems, a \$97,000 reprographic scanner system from Germany.
 Thus we have first-hand practical experience in original photography which is used for subsequent inkjet printing.
 FLAAR is currently testing large format photography equipment in two museums on campus so we understand what a professional photographer seeks when they look for a digital printer.
 Professor Hellmuth's textbook with 30 chapters covers how to create input for large format printers through digital photography. - 12.
 FLAAR covers the entire spectrum, from computers (to run RIP software), to monitors (LCD and CRT).
 We emphasize need for dual monitors in many applications from CAD to graphics.
 We review digital imaging software such as Nik.